openshift/openshift-ansible/playbooks/provisioning/openstack/README.md

 `external` or `ext-net`.
 You can see your networks with `openstack network list`.

+`openstack_private_network_name` is the name of the private Neutron network providing admin/control access for ansible.
+It can be merged with other cluster networks, there are no special requirements for networking.

 The `openstack_num_masters`, `openstack_num_infra` and
 `openstack_num_nodes` values specify the number of Master, Infra and App nodes to create.